 - Field trip to Berlin (optional)

-- Bachelor´s degree in economics
+- Bachelor´s degree in a business related topic (210 ECTS)

-- One year of post-graduate work experience
+- Min. of two years of post-graduate work experience

 - High English proficiency (IELTS 6,5)